Skip to main content

 To manage your reservation sources, navigate to:

-2. Settings Assistant
+2. Reservation Settings

 The system comes with a number of predefined reservation sources, which are listed in the grid.
 Each source has a short-code, description, and color code.
 The color code is used to easily identify the source when reservations come through.